If bankruptcy is necessary,

 Contact me to make an appointment.

 You can only file for bankruptcy by working directly with a Licensed Insolvency Trustee.
 At Borsellino Consulting, you meet directly with me, Steve Borsellino, LIT.
 The first step to having your debt solved.

-I explain the bankruptcy process and provide answers to your questions.
+I explain the bankruptcy process and answer any questions.

 Bankruptcy can be a complex process, and individual situations require professional guidance.
 Let me and my team explain your options to achieve the best outcome for your specific circumstances.

 Your debt solved.
 Once you have filed for bankruptcy you can begin to move forward with your life, knowing that you are now protected from any legal actions from your unsecured creditors.
 You know where you stand and can plan for a future without debt.